Using the Barthel Scale: Facility Guide and FAQ

 3. Integrate With Other Assessments

-The BI captures the physical aspect of completing ADLs, but there are other aspects of the patient’s health — like cognitive function — that you’ll want to assess, too.
+The Barthel system captures the physical aspect of completing ADLs, but there are other components of the patient’s health — like cognitive function — that you’ll want to assess, too.
+Completing the assessments simultaneously can save time and help preserve a patient’s stamina.

 4. Document Thoroughly

-Looking for More Ways to Improve Quality of Care?
+Looking for Smarter Strategies to Improve Quality of Care?